 I have the “big” palette setup to be my workhorse/do everything palette — it has a more traditional setup — I’ve listed the Daniel Smith names for the colors unless otherwise noted:

-- Yellows: Bismuth Vanadate, DaVinci yellow (I used to have Hansa yellow medium here but I found the DaVinci yellow to hold up better in our extreme Texas weather), Winsor & Newton yellow ochre
+- Yellows: Bismuth Vanadate, a cool opaque yellow, DaVinci yellow (PY154, azo yellow) (I used to have Hansa yellow medium here but I found the DaVinci yellow to hold up better in our extreme Texas weather), Winsor & Newton yellow ochre (I prefer WN’s yellow ochre as it almost seems to glow!)

 - Greens: DaVinci cobalt turquoise (this is Cerulean Blue chromium in the Daniel Smith line, but I find the DaVinci version has less granulation, which I prefer for skies) , phthalo green (blue shade)